 Australian Skills Classification

-Intended to be a 'common language' for skills, the Australian Skills Classification explores the connections between skills and jobs.
-The classification identifies three categories of skills for 1110 occupations:
+Intended to be a 'common language' for skills, the Australian Skills Classification (the Classification) explores the connections between skills and jobs.
+The Classification identifies three categories of skills for Australian occupations:

-- 10 core competencies common to all jobs in varying degrees
+- 10 core competencies common to all jobs to varying degrees of proficiency

 Core competency values

-The classification provides a consistent language and a way to compare the level of competency rather than proxies such as education levels or job titles.
-The classification uses a 10-point scale to describe the complexity of each core competency for each occupation.
-Each value has a corresponding description to explain what it means.
+The 10 core competencies are required in every occupation across the whole labour market, but different occupations require different levels of proficiency in the core competencies.
+The Classification uses a 10-point scale to describe the required proficiency for each core competency for each occupation, and each value has a corresponding description to help explain what this numerical value means in practice.
 These definitions are general and not specific to occupations.

 Specialist tasks describe day-to-day work within an occupation.
 While specialist tasks can be transferable across occupations and sectors, unlike core competencies they are not universal.
 Specialist tasks are useful for differentiating occupations.

-The classification can show where another occupation utilises the same specialist task, however, this should not be taken as a measure of overall similarity or direct transferability between those roles.
+The Classification can show where another occupation utilises the same specialist task, however, this should not be taken as a measure of overall similarity or direct transferability between those roles.
+For further information about similarity between occupations, see the Skills Transitions dataset.

 Common technology tools, such as search engines and email, are featured across most occupations.
 The remaining technology tools are highly specialised and occupation-specific, such as computer-aided design and carbon monoxide analysing equipment.